csuhan/opendet2/README.md

 **Note**:
-* If you cannot access google drive, BaiduYun download link can be found [here](https://pan.baidu.com/s/1I4Pp40pM84aeYTNeGc0kPA) with extracting code ABCD.
+* You can also download the pre-trained models at [github release](https://github.com/csuhan/opendet2/releases) or [BaiduYun](https://pan.baidu.com/s/1I4Pp40pM84aeYTNeGc0kPA) with extracting code ABCD.
 * The above results are reimplemented.
 Therefore, they are slightly different from our paper.
 * The official code of ORE is at [OWOD](https://github.com/JosephKJ/OWOD).
-We do not plan to include ORE in our code.
+So we do not plan to include ORE in our code.

 ### Online Demo